openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 **Supported channels for the Presence Camera thing:**

+Warnings:
+- Some features like the floodlight are accessed via the local network, so it may be helpful to set a static IP address for the Presence camera within your local network.
-Warning: The floodlight auto-mode (cameraFloodlightAutoMode) isn't updated.
-It is determined initially but never updated when the mode is changed by another application.
+- The floodlight auto-mode (cameraFloodlightAutoMode) isn't updated it is changed by another application.
 Therefore the binding handles its own state of the auto-mode.
 This has the advantage that the user can define its own floodlight switch off behaviour.

 | Channel ID                  | Item Type | Read/Write | Description                                                  |
 |-----------------------------|-----------|------------|--------------------------------------------------------------|